HERO THEATRE

 I wanted to reach out to touch base with you, our friends that have kept this company alive, during this time of intense pain in our country.

 As you know, HERO is a company rooted in equity and inclusion.
-Our body of artists, with the exception of a few allies, consists mostly of actors of color with a large number being African American.
+Our body of artists, with the exception of a few allies, consists mostly of actors of color and a large number of our artists are African American.

 We are a social justice organization that, for the past 9 years, has worked hard to give voice to marginalized artists that need to be seen and heard.
 To tell stories of injustice on our stage, in hopes of making some change.